 What is a studio apartment?

 Studio apartments feature a single, multipurpose room plus a bathroom.
-The large room combines the bedroom, kitchen and living-room all-in-one.
+The large room combines the bedroom, kitchen, and living-room all-in-one.
 Sometimes the kitchen is partially separated from the rest.

 Studios have been shrinking over the past few years, according to an earlier RENTCafé study: at 504 sq. ft., today the average studio for rent is at least 100 sq. ft. smaller than it was in 2006.
 Studio rents, however, have grown: renting a studio in the U.S. costs on average around $1,200 per month, although real prices vary tremendously at ground-level, depending on location.

 The smaller version of a studio is called an efficiency apartment, and for good reason: utilities and rent are usually cheaper than in larger apartments, cleaning up doesn’t take as much effort, and they can feel incredibly cozy and personal at the same time.
 Studios can be a challenge when it comes to keeping things roomy and clutter-free.
 The truth is there are so many crafty solutions to this problem (think multipurpose furniture), and so many furniture stores that specialize in small-space designs, that you can easily keep things under control.
-An added bonus: you won’t need to buy a lot of furniture.
+An added bonus: you won’t need to invest a lot of money into buying furniture.